-In November 2020, the internet and phone lines were cut off in Tigray, northern Ethiopia.
+In November 2020, the internet and phone lines were cut off in Tigray, northern Ethiopia, amid rising tensions.
 Violence escalated, while the rest of the world was left in the dark about what was happening.

 Mulu, Berhan and Azmera are three women who fled Ethiopia to seek refuge in Sudan.
 Their stories are crucial in enabling the world to bear witness to the horrors that continue to unfold today.

 “I was baking injera [flatbread] when the war began,” Mulu remembers.
-She went from making lunch for her children to scooping them up to run for their lives.
-She was only able to grab a few possessions: “The photos were hanging on the back of the door when we left,” she says, cradling the pictures that remind her of the life she’s left behind.
+She went from making lunch for her two children to scooping them up to run for their lives as their neighborhood came under attack.
+She was able to grab only a few possessions.
+“The photos were hanging on the back of the door when we left,” she says, cradling the pictures that remind her of the life she left behind.

 When we left, a bomb exploded under the date tree where we had just been standing.

 “When we left, a bomb exploded under the date tree where we had just been standing,” she says.
 “During the journey, there was a pregnant woman with her husband.
 The husband died on the way.
 We buried him and continued on.”

 Using a jerrycan as a boat to cross the river to Sudan, Mulu and her family arrived at Tunaydbah camp—along with 60,000 other refugees .
 “My baby girl didn’t even have clothes,” she explains.
 A friend living in Sudan was able to get together some money and baby clothes.

 Mulu constantly thinks about the rest of her family, now scattered.
 “Living without knowing the whereabouts of your family [makes you] live in constant worry,” she says.
 “I don’t know where my mother and sisters are.
 As for my brother, I heard about his death from the television.”